izabelcavassim/WorkshopQCBio_trial/README.md

     bwa index -a bwtsw Homo_sapiens.GRCh37.dna_rm.chromosome.2.fa.gz

 It takes some seconds, so we can start discussing about the next steps.
-Once we have the index file fro the reference sequence created then we can align our reads to that index
+Once we have the index file of the reference sequence created then we can align our reads to our reference.

 Multilple options our found including:
 * -t INT        number of threads [1]